Note: To print graphic to proper scale for 8/12 x 11, in print options, reduce scale by 50%

 Be Safe - Protect Your Families' Health

 Environmental Health works hard to protect the public from unseen dangers associated with improper food handling and cross contamination.
 Preventing foodborne illness is our main objective.
 But we can't do it alone!
-We want to increase public awareness about the dangers of puchasing and consuming food sold from unpermitted vendors.
+We want to increase public awareness about the dangers of purchasing and consuming food sold from unpermitted vendors.

 Look for a Sacramento County placard or sticker.
 If in doubt, keep walking.
 It is not worth the risk!